Environmental Health & Safety Policies

 USE OF A DRONE

 Use of a Drone on University Property or for University-Affiliated Activities not on University Property is prohibited unless the operator is a student, University employee (in the course of their employment), or other individual approved by the University to operate a Drone.
-Approval for all Drone operations on University Property must be provided by the Drone Operations Manager.
+Approval for all Drone operations on University Property must be provided by the Drone Operations Analyst.
 Such approval is at the sole discretion of the University.
 All such uses of a Drone, for any purpose, regardless of the size of the Drone or whether the mission is being conducted indoors or outdoors, must abide by University Policy and procedures, as well as the applicable FAA authorization.

 Restricted & Altitude Restricted Areas.
 Use of Drones in Restricted Areas, or in violation of the maximum altitude above the ground in Altitude Restricted Areas, is prohibited by all Drone operators, for any purpose.
-If the mission needs to be conducted above the FAA posted altitude, the pilot should work with the Drone Operations Manager to submit a request to the FAA asking for authorization to operate at a higher altitude.
+If the mission needs to be conducted above the FAA posted altitude, the pilot should work with the Drone Operations Analyst to submit a request to the FAA asking for authorization to operate at a higher altitude.

 A. On University Property

-Each University campus, in collaboration with the Drone Operations Manager, will be responsible for developing a map identifying Restricted Areas for its respective campus.
+Each University campus, in collaboration with the Drone Operations Analyst, will be responsible for developing a map identifying Restricted Areas for its respective campus.
 If applicable, space may be deemed a Restricted Area only for particular day and/or times.

 B. For University-Affiliated Activities Not on University Property

 Use of Drones for University-Affiliated Activities must abide by University policy as well as the rules and regulations governing the area of flight.
 The pilot is responsible for obtaining documented permission from the property owner of the property where the Drone operations will occur.
-Such permission shall be provided to the Drone Operations Manager.
+Such permission shall be provided to the Drone Operations Analyst.

 REQUIREMENTS FOR ALL OPERATIONS OF DRONES: